LearnersGuild/guide/Phases/pacing.md

 1. A Phase Interview may only be attempted _twice_.
 2. A learner must _complete and pass_ the phase interview no later than the 8th week after they begin the phase.

-3. Review the outline for each phase below, and follow the links to read the phase-specific curriculum.
+Review the outline for each phase below, and follow the links to read the phase-specific curriculum.
 Note that the curriculum is a living system, and will be shifting and improving over time.

 If you have questions or need additional phase-specific support, get in touch with the Software Engineering Practitioner \(SEP\) or pro-coach assigned to your phase.

 Review the outline for each phase below, and follow the links to read the phase-specific curriculum.
 Note that the curriculum is a living system, and will be shifting and improving over time.

+### Phase Curriculum

 [Phase 1 curriculum](https://github.com/GuildCrafts/curriculum/tree/master/phases/1)